Enrique Ponce: Family and personal life

 He got married on 25 October 1996 to Paloma Cuevas Díaz, which he describes as the biggest supporter in his life.
 In 2007 the couple made public they were going to have a daughter.
 She was born on 27 April 2008 and was named after her mother, Paloma.
-The couple gave birth to their second daughter on 9 January 2012, she was named Bianca.
+The couple had their second daughter on 9 January 2012, she was named Bianca.

 In 2020 the couple announced they were filing for divorce, and Enrique was seen around the same time with his current partner, Ana Soria, who is 26 years younger than him.